-Scientific management is required to maintain some equilibrium between wolf numbers and their prey species. will we decide what is reasonable?
+This is not to argue against making our best attempts to use hunters under fair chase restrictions to manage healthy wolf populations.
+Quite the contrary, we should make every effort to do so.
+However, we must also be prepared for the difficult decisions that will ensue if this fails.
+Fair chase hunting, in itself, will probably not be sufficient to the task.
+Will we, as hunters, be prepared then to recommend taking wolves by any and all means to keep their numbers within limits we consider reasonable?
 And how will we decide what is reasonable?
 Will it be when our hunting opportunity is diminished just a little or only when it has been drastically curtailed?
 And what effect will these positions have on how we are perceived by the mainstream public?
 It might be easy to say we don't care about that, but the reality is we had better care a great deal.
 We need public support and where we stand on wolves can make a big difference in how much we get and how much we maintain.

-However, simply accepting wolves as part of the landscapes where we hike, ranch, and hunt may prove far more difficult than finding ways to manage their numbers.
+However, simply accepting wolves as part of the landscapes we hike, ranch and hunt may prove far more difficult than finding ways to manage their numbers.
 Many people fear wolves and many people loathe predators whenever they intrude on human space.
-It is not about how many there are or how much damage they do, rather it is simply that
+It is not about how many there are or how much damage they do, rather it is simply that they do not want dangerous animals anywhere near them.
+Often other arguments are put forward to justify removing predators, but often, deep down, it really is our species-old fear of the great beasts that pursued and ate us.
+Wolves have done this in the past and probably will in the future.
+Like snakes and spiders, carnivores often elicit deep and negative evolutionary reactions, not logical considerations of ecology or biophilia (love of nature).